lingtalfi/BabyYaml/README.md

 false: "ji # not a comment"
 dup: ji # is a comment
 arr: [soo] # this is a comment
-glued: this is#not a comment
+glued: this is#not a comment, because no space preceding the hash symbol

 ```